Mobile Websites and Mobile Apps – do I need both?

 Both work on handheld devices such as smart phones, iPads and tablets but their functions can be completely different.

 A mobile website is exactly that – a regular website that converts for viewing on a mobile device.
 Normally, the navigation will change so that buttons can be touched with a finger, text will enlarge to a point where it can be easily read and some components of the standard site may be removed to optimise the mobile viewing.
 The function remains the same as the regular site.
 The mobile website will deliver information, allow contact via various means and the user will be able to purchase goods online if it is an e-commerce website.

 A mobile app is a software application that must be downloaded to be used.
 This means you will need to visit the App Store (Apple) or Google Play (Android) and download the app directly to your device.

 Most smart phone and tablet users are using mobile apps already.
 A perfect example is the Domino’s Pizza app.
 Through your phone, you can choose a pizza to order and pay for it online.
 The app utilises your phone’s GPS and automatically chooses your nearest Domino’s store.

-This example demonstrates that such an app would work perfectly for a larger style organisation that has many store fronts or outlets.
-Accommodation providers such as the Rydges hotel chain also have mobile apps to download – this allows business customers that frequently need accommodation to book their rooms with very little hassle.
+An app is an ideal fit for a larger style organisation that has many store fronts or outlets.
+Accommodation booking providers such as Trivago and AirBnB have mobile apps to download –allowing customers that frequently need accommodation to book their rooms with very little hassle.

 Should my small business have a mobile site or a mobile app?